 Icons can be displayed on the transparent screen area, depending on the application used.
 For example, a heart rate icon can be shown when using a biometric sensor (such as the built-in fingerprint scanner).
 A camera lens can also be shown when starting the camera application.
 These icons are also displayed in an animated way.

-In addition, the degree of transparency can vary, depending on the displayed content.
+In addition, the degree of transparency can vary depending on the displayed content.
 The transparent display is also capable of showing color.
 This way, the small display edge around the camera hole can change color and thus serve as a charging indicator.
-During the startup of the camera application, for example, it is colored red and as soon as the camera is ready for use it turns green.
-It can also blink, useful when taking a photo via the self-timer function of the device.
+During the startup of the camera application, for example, it is colored red and turns green as soon as the camera is ready for use.
+It can also blink, which is useful when taking a photo via the self-timer function of the device.

 Incidentally, two smartphone models are shown in the illustrations supplied, one with a flat display and one with rounded corners.
 With the edge variant, the placement and the number of sensors differ from the flat screen.
-It is expected that the Samsung Galaxy S10 Lite (S10E) is equipped with a flat screen, while the other S10 model variants get an edge display.
+The Samsung Galaxy S10 Lite (S10E) is expected to be equipped with a flat-screen, while the other S10 model variants get an edge display.

 Method to correct the image

 Next, the Samsung patent describes a method for correcting the image displayed on the second screen.
 For this, use is made of a ‘light path conversion device’, which is integrated as an additional display layer in the form of a grid pattern.
 The light emitted around the camera hole from the main display can be condensed on the second screen.

 The smartphone can detect whether an application is being used that is related to the camera or the biometric sensor.
 If this is not the case, the second screen will be filled with a corrected image, based on what is shown on the main display.
 If so, the second display is filled with the previously mentioned icons.